 - Standard safety tech

 As always, a huge shout out to Mercedes-Benz Middle East for providing the vehicle.
-If you would like to take to book a test drive in one, click here.

 Need more space in your garage?
 Sell your car with Dubicars.